C2-Labs/atlas-deploy/README.md

 ### Cloud hosted Kubernetes with a self-signed certificate

-Web browsers will not be able to validate the self-signed certificate, however the traffic will still be encrypted.
+By default, Nginx-Ingress includes a self-signed certificate called "Kubernetes Ingress Controller Fake Certificate".
+If you would like to replace the default self-signed certificate with your own, follow the instructions below.

 1. Create a self-signed certificate